+My Apricot Cacao Raw Squares came following a major lull in energy.
 The sugar cravings kicked in again this week, not sure if it’s the poopy weather and my body telling me to bulk up and hibernate or the lack of sleep I’m getting ergo, complete sugar crash by the afternoon?
 Either way, I needed to make a sweet treat, but not too icky sweet and bad for you!
-Enter my Prune and Apricot slices.
+Enter my Apricot Cacao Raw Squares.

-I’ve made something very similar in the past but this time I wanted a treat with a difference, a multi-layered treat perhaps (oh, I reckon I can rustle one up!)…There had been a packed of dried apricots looking longingly at me everytime I opened my cupboard so I decided to put them to good use.
+I’ve made something very similar in the past in the form of my Cherry Choc Raw Squares but this time I wanted a treat with a difference, a multi-layered treat perhaps (oh, I reckon I can rustle one up!)…There had been a packed of dried apricots looking longingly at me every time I opened my cupboard so I decided to put them to good use.
 This may look a complicated treat but I promise you it’s not.
 To be fair, none of my recipes are mind boggling when it comes to following them, it’s how I like to rock and roll.

 - 200 g dried prunes